The best hotels in Bitola

 Winter is cheap. $45-90/night at most places. but cold, with regular snow on Pelister Road.
 The city doesn't shut down; locals actually love winter in Bitola.
 But if it's your first visit, come between May and October and you'll see the city at its best.

-Bitola's best neighborhoods
+Bitola's best hotel regions

 Prioritize Shirok Sokak or the City Center.
 You'll be walking to the best restaurants, the Roman ruins at Heraclea Lyncestis, and the Ottoman-era clock tower without needing a taxi for anything.